Fine Books 1700-1850

 Seba died in 1736 whereas only the first two volumes of his Thesaurus had been published, in 1734 and 1735.
 The edition will be completed with the third and fourth volumes in 1758 and 1765.
 This natural history by Seba is a splendid large folio 50 x 34 cm and somehow the counterpart for animals of the masterpiece of botany, the Hortus Eystettensis published by Besler in 1613.

-On November 28 in Paris, Christie's sells a complete copy of Seba's Thesaurus, lot 547 estimated € 350K.
+On November 28, 2017, Christie's sold for € 510K from a lower estimate of € 350K a complete copy of Seba's Thesaurus, lot 547.
 Its binding in the mosaic style is exceptional : the first two volumes were bound by the Dutch master Mandelgreen ; the two later volumes were bound in an identical style without loss of craftsmanship.

 A gorgeous copy of Seba's marvelous Natural History work, up for auction in Paris on 28 Nov: https://t.co/lxRo5z0RKy pic.twitter.com/TEysgzmEmF